eelanagaraj/jest-ledger-debug/README.md

-# Bug: interaction between jest and @ledgerhq/hw-transport-node-hid
+# Bug reproduction: interaction between jest and @ledgerhq/hw-transport-node-hid

 In root of repository, run: